dribehub/moon/README.md

   - Easily configurable to your needs.
 Just modify the `bangsMap` on `scripts/bangs.js`.
 ### 🔖 Bookmarks
   - Every bookmark belongs to a category, so everything looks organized and easy to point out.
-  - Personally I use 4 or 5 categories, depending on my current workflow, but you can add as many as you want.
+  - Personally I use 4 to 5 categories, depending on my current workflow, but you can add as many as you want.
   - You can customize your `bookmarksMap` on `scripts/bookmarks.js`.
 ### 🔍 Modes
   - You can switch between `Search Mode` and `Find Mode` just by pressing `Esc`.